 How long does it take to transfer money to the UK?

-Again, there’s a bunch of variables at play which can affect the length of time it takes to send dollars to the UK.
+Again, there’s a lot of variables at play which can affect the length of time it takes to send dollars to the UK.
 These include:

 In general, the standard length of time for any international money transfer is between 0-5 business days, with banks generally taking longer than P2P platforms.

 For example, if you send money internationally with Chase Bank, the funds typically won’t be available to the recipient before 3-5 business days.
-Likewise, international remittances with Capital One bank take “3-5 business days”.
+Likewise, international wires with Capital One bank take 10 business days.

-Similarly, transferring money abroad with Wells Fargo takes “a few days”, with their expedited ExpressSend service available only to recipients in South American and Asian countries.
+Similarly, transferring money abroad with Wells Fargo takes “a few days”.

 In contrast, sending money abroad via P2P exchange platforms like Wise is typically much quicker.
 For example, in some instances, sending $100 from the US to the UK via Wise takes just “a few seconds”.